johro897/HASS-JablotronSystem/README.md

 Jablotron component for Home Assistant adapted from:
 - Binary Sensor, https://github.com/plaksnor/HASS-JablotronSystem, maintained by @plaksnor
 - Alarm Control Panel, https://github.com/Horsi70/HASS-JablotronSystem, maintained by @Horsi70
+Adaptations made for my personal Jablotron setup and improvements I felt was needed.
+Also some removal of un used code.

 Home Assistant component to arm and disarm the alarm system and read sensor states.